Korean shamanism: Altars and shrines

-Most rr rituals center around altars—referred to as rr, mr, or mr—and which serve as places for rr to engage with supernatural beings. rr typically have a shrine in their home in which they host various gods and ancestors, sometimes set up in a cabinet.
+Most Musok rituals center around altars—referred to as rr, mr, or mr—and which serve as places for rr to engage with supernatural beings. rr typically have a shrine in their home in which they host various gods and ancestors, sometimes set up in a cabinet.
 Shrines might alternatively be found outdoors, often incorporating a stone or old tree, while a rr will often establish a temporary altar in a client's home.

 While each altar often has its own idiosyncratic elements, they are typically dominated by bright, primary colors, in contrast to the muted earth tones traditionally predominant in Korean daily life.
 This home shrine may include paintings of deities, called musindo, rr, rr, or rr.
-These paintings are particularly important in the rr traditions of Seoul and of the northwest provinces Hwanghae and P'yŏngan; they were traditionally not found in parts of the south.
+These paintings are particularly important in the Musok traditions of Seoul and of the northwest provinces Hwanghae and P'yŏngan; they were traditionally not found in parts of the south.
 Hanging above the altar, they are usually considered the most important objects present.
 They are regarded as seats for the deities, literally manifesting the latter's presence rather than just visually depicting them, an idea similar to those found across much of Asia, as in Buddhism and Hinduism.
 As well as being invited to inhabit a painting, a deity may also be petitioned to depart it; they are sometimes believed to leave of their own accord, for instance if they abandon a rr who keeps the image.

 Musindo paintings range from being crude to more sophisticated.
 Traditionally they use colors associated with the five directions: red, blue/green, yellow, white, and black.
 Painters who produce musindo are traditionally expected to adhere to standards of purity while producing these artworks, bathing beforehand and refraining from eating fish or meat.
 Since the 1970s, musindo have commonly been produced in commercial workshops, although a small number of traditional artists remain in South Korea.
 After a rr's death, their musindo were often ritually de-animated and then burned during the 20th century.
-Some musindo have been donated to museums; certain rr practitioners believe that the deity leaves the image if that occurs.
+Some musindo have been donated to museums; certain Musok practitioners believe that the deity leaves the image if that occurs.